smart-edge-open/ido-specs/openness_releasenotes.md

    - Early Access support for Resource Management Daemon (RMD)
      - RMD for cache allocation to the application Pods
    - Ability to deploy OpenNESS Master and Node on the same platform
+6. <b>OpenNESS – 20.09</b>
+   - Native On-premises mode
+      - Following from the previous release decision of pausing Native on-premises Development the code has been move to a dedicated repository “native-on-prem”
+      - Kubernetes based solution will now support both Network and on-premises Edge
+    - Service Mesh support
+      - Basic support for Service Mesh using istio within an OpenNESS cluster
+      - Application of Service Mesh openness 5G and Media analytics - A dedicated network for service to service communications
+    - EAA Update
+      - EAA microservices has been updated to be more cloud-native friendly
+    - 5G Core AF and NEF
+      - User-Plane Path Change event notifications from AF received over N33 I/f [Traffic Influence updates from SMF received through NEF]
+      - AF/NEF/OAM Configuration and Certificate updates through Configmaps.
+      - AF and OAM API’s access authorization through Istio Gateway.
+      - Envoy Sidecar Proxy for all the 5G microservices(AF/NEF/OAM/CNTF) which enables support for telemetry(Request/Response Statistics), certificates management, http 2.0 protocol configuration(with/without TLS)
+      - Core-cplane flavor is enabled with Istio
+    - CERA Near Edge release
+      - Core network and Application reference architecture

 # Changes to Existing Features
  - **OpenNESS 19.06** There are no unsupported or discontinued features relevant to this release.